steenharsted/mocapr/README.md

-If the recorded subject moves at an angle to the axis’ of the global coordinate system, animations and plots using global joint center positions will have oblique viewpoints.
-When I performed `jump_2` I both simulated a poor landing on the right knee and made sure that the direction of the jump was oblique to the axis’ in the global coordinate system.
+If the recorded subject moves at an angle to the axis’ of the global coordinate system, animations and plots using global joint center positions will have oblique viewpoints. `jump_2` contains a simulated poor landing on the right knee, but the direction of the movement occurs at an oblique angle to the X and Z axis’ in the global coordinate system.
 Therefore, using the `animate_global()` function on `jump_2` produces an animation with oblique viewpoints.